 Pneumonic plague typically develops after a person breathes in bacteria-containing droplets.
 Patients develop fever, headache, weakness, and a rapidly developing pneumonia with shortness of breath, chest pain, and cough.
 The pneumonia may cause respiratory failure and shock.
 Pneumonic plague is the most serious form of the disease and is the only form of plague that can be spread from person to person

-Plague is a very serious illness, but is treatable with commonly available antibiotics.
+Plague is a very serious illness, but is treatable with commonly available antibiotics if caught very early on.
 However, without prompt treatment, the disease can cause serious illness or death.
 The earlier a patient seeks medical care and receives treatment that is appropriate for plague, the better his or her chances are for a full recovery.
 Close contacts of patients with pneumonic plague may need to be evaluated and possibly treated as well.

 Tularemia is a disease of animals and humans caused by the bacterium Francisella tularensis.
 Rabbits, hares, and other rodents are especially susceptible and often die in large numbers during outbreaks.
 Humans can become infected through several routes, including tick and deer fly bites; skin contact with infected animals; ingestion of contaminated water; and through laboratory exposure or inhalation of contaminated dusts or aerosols.